Requirements for Competitive Quotes

 • As necessary to meet physical design

-• To comply with the University's standards programs
+• To comply with the university's standards programs

 In determining whether a request meets sole source criteria, consider these questions: